List on Bids44 →

 Physical Preparation

-Deep Clean the Entire Unit.
-This is the single biggest factor for increasing resale value.
-Thoroughly clean the basket, pan, and interior heating element area.
-Use a damp cloth for the exterior.
-Remove all grease and food residue.
-A sparkling clean air fryer instantly builds trust and can add ₹500-1,000 to your asking price.
+Deep Clean the Entire Unit: This is the single biggest value booster.
+Thoroughly clean the basket, inner tray, and the entire interior cavity.
+Use a degreaser for baked-on grease, especially around the heating element.
+Run a vinegar and baking soda cycle if possible to remove residual odours.
+A sparkling clean air fryer can add ₹500-1,000 to your selling price.

 Documentation